PaymentHighway/paymenthighway-javascript-lib/README.md

         // ...
         .build();
 const sca = StrongCustomerAuthentication.Builder(returnUrls)
-        .build();
+        .setCustomerDetails(customerDetails)
-// Optinally other information about the customer and purchase to help in transaction risk analysis (TRA)
+        // Optionally other information about the customer and purchase to help in transaction risk analysis (TRA) .build();

 return paymentAPI.chargeCustomerInitiatedTransaction(transactionId, new ChargeCitRequest(token, amount, currency, sca));